Have you noticed how much and how fast the market for education and lifelong learning has changed over the past several years?

 In this episode of the podcast, change and innovation expert Seth Kahan offers valuable advice on how to get change and innovation right.
 This is knowledge the successful Learning Revolutionary most definitely needs.

 I’ve got plenty more interviews in mind, but I’d also really like to get you input.
-If you have questions, issues, or people you would like to have featured on the Learning Revolution podcast, please e-mail me or use the handy “Send Voicemail” button off to the right.
+If you have questions, issues, or people you would like to have featured on the Learning Revolution podcast, please e-mail me.

 In the meantime, enjoy the session with Seth Kahan.